 To one man, nature is his world.
 He has a mind to enjoy extremely the beauties and the works of nature.
 The feelings produced by a rich sunset or a beautiful view are his personal religion if he gazes at the beauty of a flower, forgets the God who made it, and replaces the Creator with the created object as his focus.
 He confuses and mistakes the one for the other.
 Environmentalism is his religion or sentiment or some such feeling.

 In another person, applause and praise is his world.
 He lives for his pride and has lived for it all his life.
 Every act of his life is governed by what people think of it.
 The man’s world would be human applause, admiration, and flattery.

-To some people mere worldly success is their world, what they call climbing the ladder of success.
+To some people, mere worldly success is their world, what they call climbing the ladder of success.
 They live for this.
-Their whole views of right and wrong are almost bound by their chance of success in their profession, their trade, or their place.
+Their whole view of right and wrong is almost bound by their chance of success in their profession, their trade, or their place.

 To others, pleasure is their world.
 Society’s only object is to gratify the senses or entertain the imagination.
 Good-natured society, dissipated society, intellectual society, idle society whose object it is to pass away the dull hours of life with immoral and dishonest actions or by loathing and apathetic carelessness through the precious fleeting hours of time.
 Ambitious society, whose great object it is to surpass each other and display wealth or power.

 To some, excess activity like sports, texting, even an over-abundance of church activity, can be a kind of world if it is done in an over-abundant or excessive way.

 To some, a particular set of circumstances connected with religion is their world.
 It might be a particular minister whom they almost worship or a particular religious friend whose word with them would almost supersede the authority of Scripture.